ripom/AVD-Deployment/README.md

 # AVD-Deployment

 This repository contains a sample AVD HostPool and HostSession deployment using BICEP script.
+The script use Windows 11 Market Place Image, you can change the image in the script.
 This is a draft and it's still in development but it can be used as first step to deploy your first HostPoll using IaC.

+The pre-requisite for this template you need:
+*to create a Resource Group
+*Contributor permission on the RG
+*Contributor permission on the VNET you are using to deploy the Session Host to

-Yo use this template you can run this command and replace with your parameters:
+To use this template you can run this command and replace with your parameters:
 az deployment group create --name test -g nordics --template-file main.bicep  --parameters \\
     location=<location: westeurope> \\
     subnetID=<subnet ID that you can copy from the Azure Portal> \\